elroi99/elroi99/README.md

  -->

 ## I'm part Software Engineer, part Generalist
-- I'm interested in both, the Business and Technical side of things.
+- 🧐 I'm interested in both, the Business and Technical side of things.
+- 🚀 Building projects to improve my skills
-- 🌱 I’m currently learning Backend dev ( MERN stack )
+- 🌱 I’m currently learning Typescript , Express JS , Mongo DB.
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with others on projects.
-- 🥅 2022 Goals: Learn more about Backend Devk , Web3.
+- 🥅 2022 Goals: Learn more about Backend Devk, Web3.
-- I want to get involved in Open Source Softawre
+- 💻 I want to get involved in Open Source Softawre

 ## Areas of Interest
 - Economics